 Why it matters:

 Monde Nissin owns Quorn, one of the oldest and most well-known alt-protein brands on the market.
-Launched in the UK in 1985, Quorn – which developed a range of mycoprotein meat substitutes derived from byproducts of yeast production – was acquired by Monde Nissin at auction in 2015, with the Philippine group paying its private equity owners £550 million ($831 million).
+Launched in the UK in 1985, Quorn – which developed a range of mycoprotein meat substitutes using yeast production methods from the bakery industry – was acquired by Monde Nissin at auction in 2015, with the Philippine group paying its private equity owners £550 million ($831 million).

 Monde Nissin’s meat alternatives business, comprising Quorn and Cauldron, contributed a reported 22% to the Philippine company’s FY 2020 net sales of $1.4 billion.